jma1ice/newsletterr/readme.md

 * Added collections snap-in - thank you yungsnuzzy!
 * Custom logo logic in settings.
 Added in small/banner/custom/none dropdown - thanks dreondre!
 * Got rid of library name on recently added overlay
+* Made posters clickable for available recommendations and recently added items to take users to Plex to watch
+* Added option for recs to show email/username/friendly name

 ### v0.9.16